The Complete Guide for Buying and Wearing Hair Extensions

 - Clip-in Hair Extensions

 The most popular extensions in our store and with good reason: they are super easy to attach and remove without damaging your hair.
+Usually bought for special occasions but can be worn throughout the day too.

 - Cold Fusion (Stick) Hair Extensions

 As the name implies, these cold fusion extensions are for long-term results.
 Your hair is inserted through a small ring and then attached using pliers.
+There are three different types of i tip hair: regular tips, nano rings and flat tips.
+We stock all these types too.

 - Hot Fusion (Keratin) Hair Extensions

 The most natural way to give your hair volume as these extensions are applied by melting keratin (a natural protein) and fused with your own hair.
+Used by clients who want long lasting results.

 - Micro Ring Loop Hair Extensions

 The attachment method of these extensions is similar to that of a stick hair extensions and is preferred by women who love to “do it yourself” and save money by not visiting a stylist.
+Need to be readjusted from time to time as the hair grows.

 - Tape-in Hair Extensions

-Our second most popular item in the store, and here is why: they are easy to apply (just like clip-ins) but are fused using a tape, which guarantees longer term results.
+Our second most popular item in the store, and here is why: they are easy to apply (just like clip-ins) but are fused using a tape, which guarantees longer term results. if the tape starts to wear down, a new one can be purchased without buying a whole new set.

 - Hair Wefts

 Hair wefts are for women and stylists who already have at least some experience with hair extensions, as they don’t come with any attachment.
+You can sew them, use glue or clips, all up to you

 - Instant Flip-ins